cypress-io/cypress-documentation/source/api/events/fail-event.md

 # Usage

+## In the browser

-Debug the moment a test fails.
+In a spec file or support file you can tap into the `fail` event to debug the moment a test fails.

 ```javascript
 // if you want to debug when a test fails, put this in the support file,